Situating the Self: Gender, Community, and Postmodernism in Contemporary Ethics

 Other editions - View all

-action Arendt argue argument assume autonomy become Cambridge chapter claims communicative ethics communitarians conception concerned concrete considered constitute contemporary conversation critical critique culture debate define democratic dialogue discourse discussion distinction domain equality exercise fact Feminism feminist formulated gender Gilligan Habermas hand Hannah Hegel human ideal identity individual institutions interaction interests interpretation involved issue justice Kant Kantian kind knowledge language liberal limits male matters means modern moral judgment moral theory namely narrative nature needs neutrality norms object original particular perspectives philosophy point of view political position possible postmodernism practical present Press principles problem procedure public space question rational Rawls reason reflection relations respect rules sense situation social societies sphere standpoint suggest thought tion tradition trans understanding universalist University validity values virtue vision women York
+action Arendt argue argument assume autonomy become Cambridge chapter claims communicative ethics communitarians conception concerned concrete considered constitute contemporary conversation critical critique culture debate define democratic dialogue discourse discussion distinction domain equality exercise fact Feminism feminist formulated gender Gilligan Habermas hand Hannah Hegel human ideal identity individual institutions interaction interests interpretation involved issue justice Kant Kantian kind knowledge language liberal limits matters means modern moral judgment moral theory namely narrative nature needs neutrality norms object original particular perspectives philosophy point of view political position possible postmodernism practical present Press principles problem procedure public space question rational Rawls reason reflection relations respect rules sense situation social societies sphere standpoint suggest thought tion tradition trans understanding universalist University validity values virtue vision women York